successor-of-16/SPQR/README.md

 # SPQR
-some random sage jupyter notebooks (not only)
+some random sage jupyter notebooks (and more!)